 42. Dissolution of perceived body boundaries

 Researchers that looked at the effects of body scan meditations found that participants had a dissolution of their perceived body boundaries.
 The dissolution of perceived body boundaries is noticing your consciousness as a perception of inputs and experiences, not the experiences and inputs themselves.
-Noticing that you simply are a witness to the experiences can help build more selflessness and breaking from your ego.
+Noticing that you simply are a witness to the experiences can help build more selflessness and break from your ego.

 43. Emotional intelligence